 Aphrodite’s Rock

 This massive rock is located about 15 kilometres east of Paphos on a rugged coastline.
-Also known as Petra tou Romiou after an ancient, mythical warrior who threw the huge rock at his enemies, this spot, in my view, represents a potential tourism goldmine.
+Also known as Petra tou Romiou after an ancient, mythical warrior who threw a huge rock at his enemies, this spot, in my view, represents a potential tourism goldmine.
 Come on, tourist authorities, it’s the place where Love was born, surely you can do something with that!
 It is the birthplace of Aphrodite, goddess of love, also known as Venus.
 You know the famous painting by Botticelli, the Birth of Venus, of the beautiful young woman landing ashore on a shell?
 It happened here.

 You know the famous painting by Botticelli, the Birth of Venus, of the beautiful young woman landing ashore on a shell?
 It happened here